Welcome to our AmeriCamp Canada FAQ section!

-It is definitely worth making a note of the dates of our AmeriCamp Canada Camp Fairs held in January, as here you have an excellent chance to secure your placement on the spot!
+It is definitely worth making a note of the dates of our AmeriCamp Canada Camp Fairs held in December and January, as here you have an excellent chance to secure your placement on the spot!
 Don’t worry if you can’t attend, though, as our placement coordinator will be working through the year to match you with your perfect Camp.

 Please also be aware that placements can occur anytime up to the 30th of June, so hold tight and keep the faith!

 Whilst each and every Camp that we work with offers an amazing and unique experience, your placement actually depends primarily on you, the applicant!
 All camps will require individuals with certain skills, and so you will more than likely be placed according to the skills listed on your AmeriCamp Canada application.